Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 Enuse music and FX sounds work on all major browsers. | Music and FX sounds were tested on Chrome, Safari, Firefox and Edge on laptop and mobile devices.
 No known issues on laptop, however on mobile devices, including tablets, music and FX sounds don't work. | Fail
 Test responsiveness of website on all screen sizes on all major browsers. | Responsiveness has been tested on Chrome browser for MacBook, on PC, iPhone, Samsung and iPad.
 Responds well to different screen sizes, however when landscape to portrait mode is change a distortion sometimes occurs with the game.
 To resolve this, if it occurs is a simple browser refresh. | PASS
 Ensure the website contains instructions on how to interact with the game, win the game and lose the game. | Users are given clear instructions how to play the game before the game starts | Pass
-Ensure there's an about section, containing a brief history on the game    | Outcome | Pass/Fail Ensure the contact form is fully functional                                | Outcome | Pass/Fail Ensure there's a 404 error page                                            | Outcome | Pass/Fail Ensure design is consistant across all devices and browsers. | Design is consistant across all major browsers and devices. | Pass
+Ensure left arrow button rotates ship to the left. | Left arrow rotates ship to the left. | Pass Ensure right arrow button rotates ship to the right. | Right arrow rotates ship to the right. | Pass Ensure up arrow thrusts the ship forward. | Up arrow thrusts the ship forward. | Pass Ensure shoot button shoots the lasers. | Shoot button shoots the lasers. | Pass Ensure design is consistant across all devices and browsers. | Design is consistant across all major browsers and devices. | Pass
 Ensure Play button is displayed before each game starts | Play button is displayed before each game starts | Pass